cometaj2/huckle/README.rst

 \<cliname> ...

-    For brevity, the CLI name can and should be invoked directly rather than through "huckle cli \<cliname>.
+    For brevity, the CLI name can and should be invoked directly rather than through "huckle cli run \<cliname>.

 \<cliname> ... help